 Then, the light disappeared to leave only darkness.

-Tony rubbed his eyes and saw the last of the pale flames diffusing into the night air like mist, more silently than a whisper.
-The newly visible half of the room, which was completely blackened to cinders, contained three more bodies.
-Tony knew one of them, but he didn’t recognise the other two.
+Tony rubbed his eyes and saw the last of the pale flames diffusing into the night air like mist, more silently than the faintest of whispers.
+The newly visible half of the room, which was completely blackened into cinders, contained three more bodies.
+Tony had been looking at one of them just twenty minutes earlier, but the other two were indistinguishable.

 Then, one of the dead men moved.

 “Gerry!
 Oh my god, he’s alive!
+They—they’re alive!
 We have to get in there!”

 Tony began to smash his fists on the glass again, somewhat hysterically.
 He knew by now that he couldn’t break through, but he had to keep trying.